Interpretable bilinear attention network with domain adaptation improves drug-target prediction: Results

 \subsection{Evaluation strategies and metrics}

-We evaluate performance on three public datasets: BindingDB \cite{Liu2007BindingDBAW}, BioSNAP \cite{biosnapnets} and Human \cite{Liu2015ImprovingCI, Chen2020TransformerCPIIC}, with two different split strategies for in-domain and cross-domain settings.
+We study classification performance on three public datasets separately: BindingDB \cite{Liu2007BindingDBAW}, BioSNAP \cite{biosnapnets} and Human \cite{Liu2015ImprovingCI, Chen2020TransformerCPIIC}, with test sets holding out as `unknown' for evaluation.
+We use two different split strategies for in-domain and cross-domain settings.
 For in-domain evaluation, each experimental dataset is randomly divided into training, validation, and test sets with a 7:1:2 ratio.
 For cross-domain evaluation, we propose a clustering-based pair split strategy to construct cross-domain scenario.
 We conduct cross-domain evaluation on the large-scale BindingDB and BioSNAP datasets.
 For each dataset, we firstly use the single-linkage algorithm to cluster drugs and proteins by ECFP4 (extended connectivity fingerprint, up to four bonds) \cite{Rogers2010ExtendedConnectivityF} fingerprint and pseudo amino acid composition (PSC) \cite{Cao2013propyAT}, respectively.
 After that, we randomly select 60\% drug clusters and 60\% protein clusters from the clustering result, and consider all drug-target pairs between the selected drugs and proteins as source domain data.
 All the pairs between drugs and proteins in the remaining clusters are considered to be target domain data.
-The clustering implementation details are provided in Supplementary \hyperref[sec:cluster]{S1}.
+The clustering implementation details are provided in Supplementary Section 1.
 Under the clustering-based pair split strategy, the source and target domains are non-overlapping with different distributions.
 Following the general setting of domain adaptation, we use all labeled source domain data and 80\% unlabeled target domain data as the training set, and the remaining 20\% labeled target domain data as the test set.
 The cross-domain evaluation is more challenging than in-domain random split but provides a better measure of model generalization ability in real-world drug discovery.
+For a more comprehensive study, we report additional experiments across different protein families, on unseen drugs/targets, and with high fraction of missing data in Supplementary Sections 4-6, respectively.

 The AUROC (area under the receiver operating characteristic curve) and AUPRC (area under the precision-call curve) are used as the major metrics to evaluate model classification performance.
 In addition, we also report the accuracy, sensitivity, and specificity at the threshold of the best F1 score.
 We conduct five independent runs with different random seeds for each dataset split.
 The best performing model is selected to be the one with the best AUROC on the validation set.
 The selected model is then evaluated on the test set to report the performance metrics.